 What’s the final takeaway, given it probably will never happen to you?
 When you are ill, sometimes you don’t have the cognitive wherewithal to do critical self-care.
 You need to rely on objective measures, and sometimes other people.

-If you live with another person, defer to his or her judgment when it comes to questions of whether or not to call the doctor or head to the emergency room.
+If you live with another person, defer to his or her judgment when it comes to whether or not to call the doctor or head to the emergency room.
 On a good day, come to some kind of an accord, i.e., ”When X happens we’ll do Y.” It reduces the drama, which nobody needs.

 If you live alone, you have a challenge, because a really bad day can sneak up on you.
-On a good day, come up with your objective criteria, i.e., “When X happens I’ll do Y and if that doesn’t work I’ll do Z.” When I lived alone, I left notes around the house to myself, just in case.
+SO: On a good day, come up with your objective criteria, i.e., “When X happens I’ll do Y and if that doesn’t work I’ll do Z.” When I lived alone, I left notes around the house to myself, just in case.
 My favorite was a piece of paper I had taped to my bathroom mirror: It said BREATHE.
 Beneath that note was another piece of paper that said “Laugh at that, because it really is very funny.”
 My body actually “forgets” to breath sometimes, hahah!

 7. (2011) Your hormones might need a boost to get back in balance.